Filing for Disability in New York: Social Security and SSI

 Fax: (833) 563-0489

-Covers the following field offices: Monticello, New Rochelle, Newburgh, Peekskill, Poughkeepsie, West Nyack, White Plains, and Yonkers
+The White Plains hearing office handles the following field offices: Monticello, New Rochelle, Newburgh, Peekskill, Poughkeepsie, West Nyack, White Plains, and Yonkers.

 New York Rehabilitation Services

-If you're interested in free job retraining, contact New York's vocational rehabilitation services in Albany.
+If you think you may be able to go back to some type of work, and you're interested in free job retraining, contact New York's vocational rehabilitation services in Albany.
+New York's ACCES-VR helps people with disabilities to find jobs through rehabilitation and training.

 New York State Education Department